 4. Get Bank Account Number via Statement of Account

 You can get your 10 digits NUBAN (Account Number) from the monthly account statement usually sent to your email or delivered as a package to your home address (not sure if this is still a thing though).
 These documents contain your account number.

 5. Check Bank Account Number Via Internet banking

-Those who engage in internet banking can check your bank Account Number online by simply logging into their online banking platform.
+Those who engage in internet banking can check their bank Account Number online by simply logging into their online banking platform.
 I already have a post containing a verified link to all bank’s websites, click to check it out.

 6. Check Your Bank Account Number Through Instant Alerts

-When opening your bank account, I want to believe you must have checked or tick the option to get alerts (either by SMS or Email), most banks don’t reveal bank accounts via this method.
+When opening your bank account, I want to believe you must have checked or ticked the option to get alerts (either by SMS or Email), most banks don’t reveal bank accounts via this method.

 In fact, what you see is something like what you have below.